Chocolate Cappuccino Cheesecake

 - Then add the chocolate chips to the food processor and blend them into the graham cracker crumbs.

-- Pour the melted butter into the mixture and pulse a few more times until it is incorporated.
+- Pour the melted butter into the mixture a pulse a few more times until incorporated.

-- Empty the contents of the food processor into the springform pan and use your hands to press the crumbs flat along the bottom.
+- Empty the contents of the food processor into the springform pan and use your hands to press the crumbs evenly across the bottom.
 Set aside.

-- Add an inch of water to the bottom of a double boiler and place 1 cup of white chocolate chips in the top.
-Melt on medium heat, stirring often.
-If steam comes out the bottom reduce heat to avoid getting moisture in the chocolate.
+- Add approximately an inch of water to the bottom of a double boiler and melt one cup of white chocolate chips on medium-low heat.
+Stir every few minutes.
+If steam starts escaping, reduce heat to avoid getting moisture in the chocolate.

-- When the chocolate is melted, remove from heat and stir in 2 tablespoons of melted butter.
-Set mixture aside for 10 minutes to cool.
+- When the chocolate is smooth, remove from heat and stir in 2 tablespoons of melted butter.
+Set aside for about 10 minutes to cool slightly.

-- In the bowl of a stand mixer, combine the somewhat cooled chocolate mixture with the room temperature Neufchatel cheese, sugar, coffee reduction*, and salt.
+- In the bowl of a stand mixer fitted with the paddle attachment, combine the somewhat-cooled chocolate mixture with the room temperature Neufchatel cheese, sugar, coffee reduction*, and sea salt.

-- Transfer the filling to the springform pan and use an offset spatula to spread it evenly on top of the crust.
+- Transfer the filling to the springform pan and use a small offset spatula to smooth it out evenly on top of the crust.

-- Place the springform pan on a baking sheet and bake for 35 minutes in the preheated oven.
-Do not open the oven!
-Any rapid change in temperature or humidity could lead to cracking and caving.
+- Place the springform pan on a baking sheet and bake for 35 minutes.
+Do not open the oven at all during this time!

 - Place the pan on a burner over medium-high heat and bring to a simmer.

-- Then add the cream, honey, vinegar, and 1 ounce of the chocolate chips.
+- Then add the cream, honey, vinegar, and 1 oz of the chocolate chips.
 Whisk to combine and bring to a boil.

 - When the mixture reaches 225°F and the sauce is beginning to thicken, remove from heat.
 This should take about 5-8 minutes.